 The second point is that the development and miniaturization of the buck-boost DC/DC converter made it easy to transform.
 The bi-directional power supply has also evolved, so AC/DC interconversion can be done easily.
 Therefore, it is becoming easier to connect to existing power transmission systems centered on alternating current by grid connection.
 In addition, EV has evolved a DC/DC conversion mechanism.
 As a result, voltage is changed 12 V DC to 280 V or 360 V, and battery mounted on the EV supplies voltage to various automotive devices by stepping down from high voltage.

 The third point is that there are new devices that can generate large amounts of DC power and can be used to supply power, such as solar panels, hydrogen (from gas) power generation, and home storage batteries.
 At present, DC/AC conversion is must, and then it cannot be used in the home unless linking in a system.
-But in the future, domestic DC system can be built by using EV as part of a large capacity battery.
+But in the future, domestic DC system can be built by using EV as part of a high capacity battery.

 If Anyone Rebuilt the Power Transmission System

 If there were any challenger like Edison, or if there were businessman like Edison, what kind of power transmission system would he build?